soniaguptacmu/Dashboard-ETL/ReadMe.txt

 pip3 install sqlalchemy
 pip3 install schedule
 pip3 install PyMySQL

+# creating requirments.txt file which will have all dependencies that you installed using pip3 install
 pip3 freeze > requirements.txt

-# installing package using requirements.txt
+# installing all packages using requirements.txt
 pip3 install -r requirements.txt